PriyaranjanKS/FusionDevBlogs/_posts/2024-07-09-Copilot-Local-Files.md

 ---
 layout: post
-title: Building a Copilot Studio Bot for Organizational and Insurance Policies using Policy Documents as Datasource
+title: Building an Organizational and Insurance Policy Copoilot using Policy Documents as Datasource
 description: Let's walk through the steps to create a Policy Hub Copilot using Microsoft Copilot Studio.
 date: 2024-07-09 15:01:35 +0300
 image: '/images/02_CopilotUsingLocalFiles/00.png'